Citizenship & Naturalization Attorney

 • Determining eligibility due to extensive travel

-If you are having problems learning English or studying for the civics portion of the citizenship exam because of physical or developmental disability or mental impairment, you may be eligible for a waiver so that you perform the exam in your native language or so that you do not have to do the exam at all.
+Suppose you are having problems learning English or studying for the civics portion of the citizenship exam because of physical or developmental disability or mental impairment.
+In that case, you want to seek the help of a citizenship and naturalization lawyer to help you become eligible for a waiver so that you can perform the exam in your native language or so that you do not have to do the exam at all.

 Call Now Button